18PatZ/HandsOff/README.md

 # Hands Off
+An Android app built by Patrick Zhong, Aziza Kydyrmaeva, Adriano Hernandez, and Muhammad Alsharif at MenloHacks II.

 ## Inspiration
 Each year, there are over 100,000 assaults and harassments.
 Clearly, street harassment is a pressing problem that has been overlooked and undersolved.
 Our app aims to help fight these occurences.